 I know this is much easier said than done.
-To avoid that excitement turns into fear or even panic, there’s nothing wrong with preparing for a soft landing.
+To avoid that excitement turning into fear or even panic, there’s nothing wrong with preparing for a soft landing.
 Literally.

 I presume that you won’t buy your tickets an hour before take-off, but well ahead.
-But don’t forget that you can make reservation for many other service in advance, too.
+But don’t forget that you can make reservations for many other services in advance, too.

 Pick Up, Shuttle, Airport Bus

 Especially if you land after dark it’s reassuring and comforting when someone is holding up a sign with your name on it.
 You can book a pick-up at basically every destination.
 Often, your accommodation will be happy to arrange it for you.
 What makes them so happy is the overpriced fare.
 Nevertheless, I often bit the bullet and never regretted this small investment in my personal peace of mind.

 Look at it this way: You’ve paid so much for your ticket.
 Isn’t it worth it to invest a far smaller amount in your safety?